Swachh Survekshan: Kota city

-The Swachh Sarvekshan survey experts gave a score of 525 out of 6000 to the municipal corporation of Kota.
-Kota, a city in Rajasthan that is famous for its IIT and Medical coaching centres, is seriously criticized by Swachhta Mission.
-The city is located at the bank of the Chambal River and is home to six government universities, Rajasthan Technical University, Indian Institute of Information Technology (IIIT), University of Kota, Agriculture University, Vardhman Mahaveer Open University, and Agriculture University.
-None of these institutions initiated any research projects to alleviate such endangered situation and disruptions.
-Every day tons of garbage and chemical materials are disposed directly into the Chambal river.
+The experts from the Swachh Sarvekshan survey awarded a score of 525 out of 6000 to the municipal corporation of Kota.
+Kota, a city in Rajasthan known for its IIT and medical coaching centers, has faced serious criticism from the Swachhta Mission.
+The city is situated on the banks of the Chambal River and is home to six government universities: Rajasthan Technical University, the Indian Institute of Information Technology (IIIT), the University of Kota, Agriculture University, Vardhman Mahaveer Open University, and another Agriculture University.
+None of these institutions have initiated any research projects to address the endangered situation and disruptions.
+Every day, tons of garbage and chemical waste are disposed of directly into the Chambal River.
 The National Brand Ambassador of Swachh Bharat Mission Dr. DP Sharma evaluated the status of the city after the latest evaluation and also criticized the city's Municipal Corporation for its Swachhta management.
-According to his evaluation the city scored 545 marks out of 6000 point scale.
-Dainik Bhaskar, a regional newspaper also covered the issue and took stock of the cleanliness of the city.
-The next day more than 49 NGOs and social activists mobilized public-private institutions and individuals to take the oath to keep the city neat and clean.
-A local career centre in the city has created a separate cleanness brigade to support the Swachhta mission and clean the city's roads and crematoriums.
+According to Dr. DP Sharma's evaluation, the city scored 545 marks out of a 6000-point scale.
+Dainik Bhaskar, a regional newspaper, also covered the issue and assessed the cleanliness of the city.
+The next day, more than 49 NGOs and social activists mobilized public and private institutions, as well as individuals, to take an oath to keep the city neat and clean.
+A local career center in the city has created a separate cleanliness brigade to support the Swachhta mission and clean the city's roads and crematoriums.